 After the closing date, the first stage in the selection process will be to conduct a sift of completed application forms against the essential eligibility criteria.
-You must demonstrate on the relevant page of the application form how you meet the criteria stated.
-If you do not fully demonstrate how you meet each of the eligibility criteria you will not be progressed to the next stage of the process.
+You must demonstrate on the relevant page of the application form how you meet each of the criteria stated.
+If you do not fully demonstrate by example how you meet each of the eligibility criteria, you will not be progressed to the next stage of the process.
+Please note: the panel will not refer to the employment history section to demonstrate a requirement for a number of years' experience.

 You will be notified of the outcome (successful/unsuccessful) by email.